 My Guiding Policy

 In my guiding, I would like to start communication with a guest as early as possible and share the guest’s thoughts, concerns, wishes and desires.
-Main part of my guiding is a wide and deep comprehension about Japanese culture (e.g. Zen Buddhism, tea ceremony, Japanese cuisine, house styles etc.), but I adjust my plan based on a guest’s wishes and experience.
+The main part of my guiding is a wide and deep comprehension of Japanese culture (e.g. Zen Buddhism, tea ceremony, Japanese cuisine, house styles etc.), but I adjust my plan based on a guest’s wishes and experience.
 As a result, my tour plan meets a guest’s demand, and its route and schedule become efficient.
 As time is precious in travel, I think it is very important to make a tailor-made plan for each guest.

-Furthermore, I never forget that guiding is “Ichigo Ichie” service.
+Furthermore, I never forget that guiding is the “Ichigo Ichie” service.
 “Ichigo Ichie” is a spirit of Japanese tea ceremony, and it literally means “A once-in-a-lifetime gathering.”
 It signifies that “No matter how many times the host and guests may meet for tea ceremony, that day’s meeting will never happen again, so it is indeed a once in a lifetime meeting.
 Thus, the host takes great care in entertaining the guests and does his best to make the gathering perfect.”
 I believe this spirit best suits the guide’s service, so I made it my motto.